From now until October 2, 2023 at 11:59pm PDT, you can get up to an 80% bonus when you buy Aeroplan points.

 In particular, the main cards you should be looking at are any co-branded Aeroplan credit card from TD, CIBC, or American Express, or any American Express card that earns Membership Rewards which can be transferred to Aeroplan at a 1:1 ratio.

 On the other hand, if you prefer to keep costs down and earn points more slowly, the TD Aeroplan Visa Infinite Card and the CIBC Aeroplan Visa Infinite Card are great choices.
-Both are currently offering a first-year annual fee waiver and a welcome bonus of 50,000 or 20,000 Aeroplan points, respectively.
+Both are almost always offering a first-year annual fee waiver, along with a decent-sized welcome bonus.
 The best cost to acquire points is no cost!

-It’s worth noting that the current American Express credit card offers distribute the welcome bonus on a monthly basis, not all at once.
+It’s worth noting that some Aeroplan credit card offers distribute the welcome bonus on a monthly basis, not all at once.
 Therefore, if you need the points right away, it might be better to take advantage of this Buy & Gift Points promotion, even at a higher cost than a new credit card.

 US Credit Cards

-The new Chase Aeroplan Card is one of the best ways to earn award travel at a great price.
-For an annual fee of $95 (USD), you’ll get a welcome bonus worth up to 101,000 Aeroplan points.
-That’s a spectacular rate to acquire points, at roughly 0.1 cents per point (USD) or 0.12 cents per point (CAD).
+The Chase Aeroplan Card is one of the best ways to earn award travel at a great price.
+For an annual fee of $95 (USD), you’ll get a welcome bonus worth up to 100,000 Aeroplan points.
+That’s a spectacular rate for acquiring points, at roughly 0.095 cents per point (USD)!

-American Express US Membership Rewards and Chase Ultimate Rewards can also be transferred 1:1 to Aeroplan.
-However, both programs have a much wider variety of unique transfer partners that are otherwise unavailable to Canadians.
+American Express US Membership Rewards, Chase Ultimate Rewards, and Capital One Miles can also be transferred 1:1 to Aeroplan.
+However, all of these programs have a much wider variety of unique transfer partners that are otherwise unavailable to Canadians.

-With so many other ways to earn Aeroplan points in Canada, I prefer to save my US transferable rewards for other purposes.
-I’d only transfer them to Aeroplan as a last resort for a quick top-up.
+With so many other ways to earn Aeroplan points in Canada, you might want to save your US transferable rewards for other purposes and perhaps only transfer them to Aeroplan as a last resort for a quick top-up.

 High bonuses can often be found around big shopping days.
-Keep an eye out for a possible Back to School promotion, and then dates like Thanksgiving and Christmas/Boxing Day.
+Keep an eye out for things like Back to School promotions, and then dates like Thanksgiving and Christmas/Boxing Day.

 You can access the shopping portal from your Aeroplan account.
-Unfortunately, there have been many technical difficulties since the new website launched over a year ago, and points haven’t been awarded reliably.
+Unfortunately, there have been many technical difficulties since the new website launched, and points haven’t been awarded reliably.

-While this is a good way to pad your balance, I wouldn’t count on it for an urgent top-up at this point in time.
+While this is a good way to pad your balance, I wouldn’t count on it for an urgent top-up.
+Even if you were to take advantage of the latest promotion, the bonus points may not arrive in your account immediately.

 As you decide whether this promotion is a good opportunity for you to meet your travel goals, here’s a look back at Aeroplan’s past bonuses on purchasing points: